-406. RETAC EMTS System Biennial Plan Requirements

-Beginning July 1, 2003 and every odd numbered year thereafter on July 1, each Regional Emergency Medical and Trauma Advisory Council, with the approval from the governing bodies for the RETAC, must prepare a regional emergency medical and trauma services system plan to create and maintain coordinated, integrated emergency medical and trauma services throughout the region.
+- 405. RETAC Emergency Medical and Trauma System Biennial Plan Requirements - 1.
+On July 1 of every odd numbered year, each RETAC, with the approval from the governing bodies for the RETAC, must prepare a Regional Emergency Medical and Trauma Services System Plan to create and maintain coordinated, integrated emergency medical and trauma system services throughout the region.
 The Department shall provide technical assistance to any RETAC for preparation, implementation, and modification of the plan.
-This plan shall be submitted to SEMTAC for evaluation and recommendations for approval to the Department.
-The plan will be in a format specified by the Department with advice from SEMTAC.
-If the RETAC fails to submit a plan, does not include a county or city and county within their region in the plan, or the plan is not approved through the evaluation process established by the council, the Department shall design a plan for the RETAC.
-This plan, referred to hereafter as the Biennial Plan, shall be comprised of fifteen components.
-The components are listed below.
-Each component, at a minimum, shall address the current level of activity within that component.
-The RETAC should develop their plan based on data collected from sources such as, but not limited to, county plans, EMS Council plans, agency profiles, financial reports and strategic planning documents.
-Every RETAC plan shall provide the following:
+The plan shall be submitted to SEMTAC for evaluation.
+Once SEMTAC has determined the plan is adequate, it will make a recommendation to the Department for approval.
+The plan shall be submitted in the form and manner required by the Department, based on the advice from SEMTAC.
+If the RETAC fails to submit a plan, does not include a county and/or city and county within their region in the plan, or the plan is not approved through the evaluation process established by SEMTAC, the Department shall design a plan for the RETAC. - 2.
+In developing the biennial plan, the RETAC shall review data collected from sources such as, but not limited to, county plans, SEMTAC plans, organizational profiles, financial reports, and strategic planning documents.